olisystems/ul-tree/README.md

 };
 ```

-Next, we will create the main function to call the `createList` function and add a closing `</ul>` tag to the `markupArray`.
+Next, we will create a main function to call the `createList` function and add a closing `</ul>` tag to the `markupArray`.
 Inside the main function, we will make use of the regular [Array.join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) function which will convert an array to a string.
 Let's create a div element `<div id="list"></div>` and set the contents to the concatenated string using the jQuery [html](https://api.jquery.com/html/) method.

 ```js
 // call the function on page load